lcapo/developer-documentation-hotel/DSF/Valuation.rst

 The returned XML contains the total price and list of cancel policies.
 Sometimes this method will fail since the selected option at *Avail* time will not be available in this stage.
-In this case the integration returns an error code 301.
+In this case the integration returns one of our errors: code 301.
+For more information of our errors, please consult the paragraph "Lists of Data"

 |